 Oregon has no inheritance tax.
 When state residents and individuals who own property in the state begin their estate planning process, they may need to take Oregon’s estate tax into consideration.
 For deaths that occurred on or after Jan.
 1, 2012, estates with a gross value of $1 million or more must file an Oregon estate tax return, Form OR706.
 However, it is still possible that no estate tax will be charged for some estates with a gross value of more than $1 million, as a result of applicable deductions and exemptions.

 Oregon has a graduated estate tax.
 It starts at 10% and goes up to 16%.
 The amount the estate is taxed depends on how much the estate is worth after the $1 million exemption and any other exemptions are taken.

 When you die, there are many federal and estate tax situations that need to become a priority for those who survive you.
 Besides the state estate tax, you need to look out for the following:

-- Federal estate/trust income tax return – due by April 15 of the year after the individual’s death
+- Federal estate/trust income tax return: Due by the tax filing deadline (which is April 18 in 2022) for the year after the individual’s death.

 Dying With a Will in Oregon

 Basic requirements for a valid will in Oregon include the decedent signing or acknowledging their will in front of two witnesses and the two witnesses signing the will within a “reasonable time” before death occurred.
 In Oregon, you do not need to notarize your will to make it legal.
 However, if you do, this will speed up the probate process.

 If the will is determined to be valid, the next step is the probate process.
 An individual, often an adult child or a surviving spouse, is nominated by the decedent’s will to be the executor.
 Once appointed, the executor has the legal authority to gather and value the assets owned by the estate, pay taxes and bills and, finally, distribute the property to the heirs.
 Other assets, also known as “non-probate” property, can generally be transferred to the other owner without probate.